Who am I?

 I am a postdoctoral researcher at the English linguistics department at Heinrich Heine University Düsseldorf, Germany.

-I’ve just started a new research project, Sounds, attitudes, and meaning, which looks at why people have such strong feelings towards different accents and languages.
+My current research project Sounds, attitudes, and meaning looks at why people have such strong feelings towards different accents and languages.
 I’m also interested in how language attitudes are made use of in the media, bringing together sociolinguistics, literary and cultural studies, and game studies.

 In 2021, I co-founded the Association for Diversity in Linguistics.
-I’m currently co-editing Linguistic Intersections of Language and Gender, a collection of contributions to our first large conference in 2023.
+We have just published Linguistic Intersections of Language and Gender, a collection of contributions to our first large conference in 2023.

 As part of the research unit Spoken Morphology, I wrote my dissertation about the phonetics of derived words in English, investigating how morphological properties affect the acoustic duration of derivatives.
 The dissertation was awarded Best Dissertation of the Year.